Planning and Operations

 Begin every planning session by reviewing unscheduled demand before scheduling new work.

-1. Open the scheduler and click the Unscheduled focus tab.
+- Open the scheduler and review the Work queue.

 This ensures no work falls through the cracks before you start making assignments.